self-xdsd/self-core/README.md

 you're following our code style and guidlines.

 It's better to make changes on a separate branch (derived from ``master``), so you won't have to cherry pick commits in case your PR is rejected.

+## Cash Bounties

+Some of the tickets have a cash bounty assigned to it.
+If you want to solve the ticket and get the bounty, tell me and I'll assign it to you.
+You will have 10 days to provide a PR and close the ticket.
+Pay attention: if the 10 days pass, I **might** take it away from you and give it to someone else -- if this happens, you won't get any cash.

+**You don't have to solve the whole ticket!** Many times, it will happen that the ticket requires more effort than what the bounty is worth.
+If this is the case, solve the ticket only **partially** and leave ``TODO``s in the code -- these ``TODO``s will automatically be transformed into Github Issues.
+However, you will have to leave the code in a consistent state, the build has to pass always.